 No matter the venue, toasts are always customary—typically from the hosts and the engaged couple.
 Keep them short and sweet, and save your lengthy ones for your big day.
 Another must?
 Telling your proposal story!
 To avoid repeating yourself over and over, consider telling how it happened when it’s your time to give a toast.

 Though speeches are a must, according to engagement party etiquette, engagement gifts are not.
 There’s no need to attach a registry or ask for gifts.
 That’s what the bridal shower is for.
-(But if someone does bring a gift, don’t forget the thank you note!)
+(But if someone does bring a gift or sends a wedding congratulations card, don’t forget the thank you note!)